webim/webim-client-sdk-ios/Documentation/Index.md

 `mimeType` parameter – MIME type of the file to send of `String` type.
 `completionHandler` parameter – optional [SendFileCompletionHandler](#send-file-completion-handler) object.
 Returns randomly generated `String`-typed ID of the message.
 Can throw errors of [AccessError](#access-error) type.

+<h3 id ="update-widget-status">updateWidgetStatus(data:) method</h3>

+Update widget status.
+The change is displayed by the operator..
+`data` parameter – JSON string with new widget status.
+Can throw errors of [AccessError](#access-error) type.

 <h3 id ="edit-message">edit(message:text:completionHandler:) method</h3>